Busque também em nossas outras coleções:

 DC

-RC2NDFAMM9OY U.S. President Donald Trump speaks to press before boarding Marine One to depart for Florida, on the South Lawn at the White House in Washington, D.C., U.S., July 1, 2025.
-REUTERS/Annabelle Gordon
+RC2WPGA0D46C U.S. President Donald Trump speaks to the media before boarding Marine One upon departure for New York, in Washington, D.C., U.S., September 11, 2025.
+REUTERS/Evelyn Hockstein

 DC

-RC2NDFAKBQE9 U.S. President Donald Trump speaks to press before boarding Marine One to depart for Florida, on the South Lawn at the White House in Washington, D.C., U.S., July 1, 2025.
-REUTERS/Annabelle Gordon
+RC2WPGAXD2SQ U.S. President Donald Trump speaks to the media before boarding Marine One upon departure for New York, in Washington, D.C., U.S., September 11, 2025.
+REUTERS/Evelyn Hockstein

 DC

-RC2ODFA15Q83 U.S. President Donald Trump walks, as he speaks to press before boarding Marine One to depart for Florida, on the South Lawn at the White House in Washington, D.C., U.S., July 1, 2025.
-REUTERS/Annabelle Gordon
+RC2WPGA71NZ8 U.S. President Donald Trump speaks to the media before boarding Marine One upon departure for New York, in Washington, D.C., U.S., September 11, 2025.
+REUTERS/Evelyn Hockstein

 DC

-RC2NDFAEDPFK U.S. President Donald Trump speaks to press before boarding Marine One to depart for Florida, on the South Lawn at the White House in Washington, D.C., U.S., July 1, 2025.
-REUTERS/Annabelle Gordon
+RC2WPGAAV9SW U.S. President Donald Trump speaks to the media before boarding Marine One upon departure for New York, in Washington, D.C., U.S., September 11, 2025.
+REUTERS/Evelyn Hockstein

 DC

-RC2ODFA3VKSH U.S. President Donald Trump speaks to press before boarding Marine One to depart for Florida, on the South Lawn at the White House in Washington, D.C., U.S., July 1, 2025.
-REUTERS/Annabelle Gordon
+RC2WPGANJK56 U.S. President Donald Trump speaks to the media before boarding Marine One upon departure for New York, in Washington, D.C., U.S., September 11, 2025.
+REUTERS/Evelyn Hockstein

 DC